Connect your documents to your data and forget manual updating

-Or, for another example, if you have different pricing regions in a catalog, InCatalog / Xcatalog can swap the prices in for each region automatically.
+Or, for example, if you have different pricing regions in a catalog, InCatalog and Xcatalog can swap the prices in for each region automatically.

-InCatalog / Xcatalog can also extract updated document information so you can keep your database in synch with what you’ve changed, if that’s how your work flows best.
+InCatalog and Xcatalog can also extract updated document information so you can keep your database in synch with what you’ve changed, if that’s how your work flows best.